Costa Rica - Things to Do in Costa Rica in March

 Considerations

-• UV index hits 8 - the kind of sun that burns through cloud cover and turns unprotected skin lobster-red in 20 minutes
+• UV index hits 8 by 9 AM, cloud-piercing sun that fries unprotected skin lobster-red in 45 minutes.

 Best Activities in March